faubin/running_heaven/README.md

 # To Run Locally
+  * Setup your machine.
+See below for how to use install.py to set it up.
-  * Download the data (a script will be provided in the near future, but download the data manually from the links below and move the files to running_heaven/raw_data/).
+  * Download the data.
+See below for how to use install.py to download the data automatically.
+The files need to live in running_heaven/raw_data/.
   * Run build_database.py to process the raw data
   * Run route_optimization.py to optimize routes.
 The arguments are hardcoded for now, but it will be possible to enter them from the command line soon.

+# install.py
+The install.py script can be used to install the packages and to download the data.
+  * The package installer expects you use Anaconda
+  * "python install.py" runs both
+  * "python install.py install" only installs the libraries
+  * "python install.py download" only downloads the data
+  * You will be prompted to edit your PYTHONPATH in your .bashrc

 # Packages to install
   * python 3 (tested with python 3.6.5)